mattcoding4days/Riker/README.md

 # here is an example how to install pip3 on Ubuntu
 sudo apt install python3-pip

+# and on ubuntu you must also install the virtual environment
+sudo apt install python3-venv

 # if you dont have your c/c++ build tools installed you will need those
 sudo apt install build-essential